r3bl-org/r3bl-open-core/tui/examples/demo/ex_pitch/slide11.md

 We are committed to energy efficiency & sustainability with Rust 🌱

-All R3BL software is written w/ ❤️  in Rust 🦀 at
+All R3BL software is written w/ ❤️  in Rust 🦀 in California 🗽
-Palo Alto 🗽